 Grey Wagtail.
 (Unsurprisingly good at wagging their tails).

 Try telling me nature's not worth going a bit wild for.

 This little lady turned up at our pond in November 2019 and came back nearly every day to hunt for about a month.
 She returned the following year (almost to the day) to once again fish in our garden for a few weeks.

-Realising we also had a kingfisher visiting at this time, we were all ready to remove the fence in case it put her off - until we noticed she was using it as an effective hunting perch along with the above cherry tree branch.
+Realising we also had a kingfisher visiting at this time, we planned to remove the fence in case it put her off - until we noticed she was using it as an effective hunting perch along with the above cherry tree branch.